neoforged/Documentation/docs/resources/server/conditions.md

 Sometimes, it is desirable to disable or enable certain features if another mod is present, or if any mod adds another type of ore, etc. For these use cases, NeoForge adds data load conditions.
 These were originally called recipe conditions, since recipes were the original use case for this system, but it has since been extended to other systems.
 This is also why some of the built-in conditions are limited to items.

-All JSON files can optionally declare a `neoforge:conditions` block in the root, which will run before the data file is actually loaded.
+Most JSON files can optionally declare a `neoforge:conditions` block in the root, which will be evaluated before the data file is actually loaded.
 Loading will continue if and only if all conditions pass, otherwise the data file will be ignored.
 (The exception to this rule are [loot tables][loottable], which will be replaced with an empty loot table instead.)

 ```json5
 {